ReactiveCircus/cache4k/README.md

 **cache4k** provides a simple in-memory key-value cache for **Kotlin Multiplatform**, with support for time-based (expiration) and size-based evictions.

+**Note that only the new Kotlin Native memory model is supported.**

 The following targets are currently supported:

 - jvm